 Baked Ziti With Spinach, Zucchini & Mushrooms

-Set the parsley aside.
-Sautee the zucchini for three minutes, then add the spinach and mushrooms and sautee for another two minutes.
-Remove your veggie mixture from the stove and set aside.
+Saute the zucchini for three minutes, then add the spinach and mushrooms and saute for another two minutes.
+Remove from heat and set aside.

-Now you can cook your ground turkey.
-Once it’s thoroughly cooked, mix it with the sauteed veggie mixture, chopped parsley and two jars of Ragu pasta sauce.
+Brown the ground turkey.
+Once it’s thoroughly cooked, mix it with the sauteed veggie mixture, chopped parsley and two jars of pasta sauce.

 Take a couple of spoonfuls and cover the bottom of a 9×13 glass pan (or casserole dish).
 Add 1/2 of your ziti, 1/2 of the remaining meat sauce, 1/2 of the ricotta and 1/2 of the mozzarella.
 Repeat this step with the remaining ingredients and top with parmesan cheese.